cromachina/docs/SAI2-in-linux.md

-Some issues with SAI2 in Linux and how to get around them:
+Some issues with Paint Tool SAI2 in Linux and how to get around them:

 ## My system configuration:
 - NixOS 23.11